raizen74/aws-sap/README.md

 ## ELB

+If you need a **static IP for ALB** -> Front it with NLB, ALB does not support Elastic IP.

 **Access Logs** are stored in **S3** buckets and it is **not possible** to directly write the logs to **Kinesis Data Firehose**.

 **NLB does not support Least Outstanding Requests routing algorithm**.
 AWS suggests using the Least Outstanding Requests with an ALB when the requests for your application vary in complexity or your targets vary in processing capability.